piercefreeman/mountaineer/README.md

 We define a simple view to show the data coming from the backend.
 To accomplish this conventionally, we'd need to wire up an API layer, a Node server, or otherwise format the page with Jinja templates.

 Here instead we use our automatically generated `useServer()` hook.
 This hook payload will provide all the `HomeRender` fields as properties of serverState.
-And it's available instantly on page load without an roundtrip fetches.
+And it's available instantly on page load without any roundtrip fetches.

 If you access this in your browser at `localhost:5006/` we can see the counter, but we can't really _do_ anything with it yet.
 Let's add some interactivity to increase the current count.